rodjjo/kvm-gpu-trainer/README.md

 **GPU Passthroung for Gaming or Train models inside a virtual machine with GPU passthrough  (WIP)**

-This project intend to create, modify and run virtual machines with GPU passthrough.
+This project intends to create, modify and run virtual machines with GPU passthrough.
-Based in the tutorial: [PCI_passthrough_via_OVMF](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF)
+Based on the tutorial: [PCI_passthrough_via_OVMF](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF)

 ## Attention